-EOS VR Utility or the EOS VR Plug-in for Adobe Premiere Pro are required to perform the equirectangular projection of recorded VR and conversion of Spatial images from compatible Canon cameras.
+1 EOS VR Utility or the EOS VR Plug-in for Adobe Premiere Pro are required to perform the equirectangular projection of recorded VR and conversion of Spatial images from compatible Canon cameras.
 Download the latest version for the latest features and support, including support for RAW files, image stabilisation, export to different format and support for Apple Silicon and GPU acceleration.
-A paid for subscription service may be required to convert videos longer than 2 minutes, requiring a Canon ID.
+A paid for subscription service may be required to convert videos longer than 2 minutes, requiring a Canon ID and is required to activate the Image Stabilisation function of the app.
 The installation of the specific "HEVC Activator" for the specific camera used, will also be required.